-Humanity is the only species on Earth—at least for now—to have developed knowledge.
-I will make the term “knowledge” more precise as we go along, but suffice it to say for now that we are the only ones who read and write books.
-Knowledge in turn has enabled us to create increasingly powerful technology.
-The effect of technological advances is to broaden the “space of the possible.”
-For instance, with the invention of the airplane, human flight goes from impossible to possible.
+Humanity is the only species on Earth to have developed knowledge.
+I will make the term ‘knowledge’ increasingly precise as we go along, but for now will say that we are the only species that is able to read and write books.
+And this knowledge has enabled us to create increasingly powerful technology.
+Technological advance has the effect of broadening the ‘space of the possible’; for instance, with the invention of the airplane, human flight became a reality.

-A broader space of the possible’ is broadened, it brings with it both good and bad capabilities.
-This duality of technology has been with us from the first human technology, fire.
-With fire it became possible to warm ourselves and cook, but we were also able to burn down forests and enemy villages.
-Today, the Internet makes it possible to give free access to learning to everyone, but we can also spread hate and lies globally.
+When the ‘space of the possible’ is broadened, it brings with it both good and bad capabilities.
+This duality of technology has been with us from fire, the very first human technology.
+With the discovery of fire, it became possible to warm ourselves and cook, but also to burn down forests and enemy villages.
+Today, the Internet broadens free access to learning, but it can also spread hate and lies on a global scale.

-To understand what is going on now we need to zoom out in time.
-Humanity has encountered two similar non-linearities.
+To understand what is happening, we therefore need to zoom out in time.
+Humanity has previously encountered two similar non-linearities.
 The first occurred roughly ten thousand years ago with the invention of agriculture, which ended the Forager Age and brought us into the Agrarian Age.
-The second was the Enlightenment, which allowed for significant scientific progress and helped usher in the Industrial Age.
+The second started with the Enlightenment about four hundred years ago, which helped to usher in the Industrial Age.

-World After Capital has two goals.
-The first goal is to establish that we are, in fact, experiencing a third such non-linearity.
-The key argument is that each prior time the space of the possible expanded dramatically, the binding scarcity constraint for humanity shifts, meaning the scarcity that most requires allocation in order to meet humanity’s basic needs changes.
-Specifically, the invention of agriculture shifted scarcity from food to land.
-Industrialization, in turn, shifted scarcity from land to capital (which throughout The World After Capital refers to physical capital, such as machines and buildings, unless otherwise noted).
+The World After Capital has two goals.
+The first is to establish that we are currently experiencing a third period of non-linearity.
+The key argument is that each time the ‘space of the possible’ expands dramatically, the defining constraint for humanity shifts, meaning the scarcity that most requires allocation in order to meet humanity’s basic needs changes.
+Specifically, the invention of agriculture shifted scarcity from food to land, and industrialization shifted scarcity from land to capital (which throughout The World After Capital refers to physical capital, such as machines and buildings, unless otherwise noted).
 Digital technology is now shifting scarcity from capital to attention.

-Capital is already no longer scarce in some parts of the world and rapidly less scarce everywhere.
+Capital is no longer scarce in some parts of the world and it is becoming rapidly less scarce everywhere.
 We should consider this to be the great success of capitalism.
-But capitalism, in its present form, will not and can not solve the scarcity of attention.
-We are bad, individually and collectively, at allocating attention.
-For example, how much attention are you paying to your friends and family, or to the existential question of the meaning and purpose of your life?
-How much attention are we paying, as humanity, to the great challenges and opportunities of our time, such as climate change and space travel?
-Capitalism cannot address these attention allocation problems because prices do not, and cannot, exist for many of the activities that we should be paying attention to.
+But markets, which were the crucial allocation mechanism for capital, will not solve the scarcity of attention.
+We are bad at allocating attention, both individually and collectively.
+For example, how much attention do you pay to your friends and family, or to the existential question of the meaning of your life?
+And how much attention are we paying as a society to the great challenges and opportunities of our time, such as the climate crisis and space travel?
+Markets are not able to help us better allocate attention because prices do not, and cannot, exist for many of the issues that we should be paying attention to.
 Consider paying attention to your purpose in life: there is no independent supply and demand; it is up to you alone to allocate enough attention to this question.

-The second goal for World After Capital is to propose an approach for overcoming the limits of existing capitalism and facilitating a smooth transition from the Industrial Age (scarce capital) to the Knowledge Age (scarce attention).
-Getting this right is critical for humanity, as the two previous transitions were marked by massive turmoil and upheaval—including two World Wars to get from the Agrarian Age to the Industrial Age.
-Already, we are seeing signs of increasing conflict within societies and among belief systems across the world, fueling a rise of populist and nationalist leaders, including Donald Trump in the US.
+My second goal in writing The World After Capital is to propose an approach that will help us overcome the limits of market-based capitalism and facilitate a smooth transition from the Industrial Age (in which capital is scarce) to the Knowledge Age (in which attention is scarce).
+Getting this right will be critical for humanity, as the two previous transitions were marked by massive turmoil and upheaval.
+We are already seeing signs of increasing conflict within societies and among belief systems across the world, fueling a rise of populist and nationalist leaders, including Donald Trump in the US.

 Increasing these three freedoms will make attention less scarce.
-Economic freedom unlocks time currently spent in jobs that can and should be automated.
-Informational freedom broadens access to information and computation.
-Psychological freedom enables rationality in a world of information overload.
-Each of these freedoms is important by itself but they are also mutually reinforcing.
+Economic freedom will unlock the time that we currently spend in jobs that can and should be automated.
+Informational freedom will broaden access to information and computation.
+And psychological freedom enables rationality in a world in which we are overloaded with information.
+Each of these freedoms is important in its own right, but they are also mutually reinforcing.

-One crucial goal in reducing the scarcity of attention is to improve the functioning of the “Knowledge Loop.”
-The Knowledge Loop, which consists of learning, creating and sharing, is the source of all knowledge.
-Producing more knowledge is essential to human progress.
-The history of humanity is filled with prior civilizations that failed to produce the knowledge required to overcome the challenges they faced.
+One crucial goal in reducing the scarcity of attention is to improve the functioning of the ‘knowledge loop’, which is the source of all knowledge and consists of learning, creating and sharing.
+Producing more knowledge is essential to human progress; the history of humanity is littered with failed civilizations that didn’t produce enough knowledge to overcome the challenges facing them.

-To achieve this goal through increased individual freedoms, we also need to firmly establish a set of values, including critical inquiry, democracy and responsibility.
+To achieve collective progress through increased individual freedoms, we must establish a set of values that include critical inquiry, democracy and responsibility.
 These values ensure that the benefits of the knowledge loop accrue broadly to humanity and extend to other species.
 They are central to a renewed humanism, which in turn has an objective basis in the existence and power of human knowledge.
-Reasserting Humanism is especially critical at a time when we are standing at the threshold of creating transhumans, through genetic engineering and augmentation, as well as neohumans, in the form of artificial intelligence.
+Reasserting humanism is especially critical at a time when we are coming close to creating ‘transhumans’ through genetic engineering and augmentation, as well as ‘neohumans’ through artificial intelligence.

-World After Capital argues for increased freedoms, rooted in humanism, as the way to transition from the Industrial Age to the Knowledge Age.
-I am profoundly optimistic about the ultimate potential for human progress.
-I am, however, pessimistic about how we will get there.
-We seem intent on clinging to the Industrial Age at all cost, increasing the likelihood of violent change.
-My hope, then, is that in writing this book I can in some small way to move us forward peacefully.
+The World After Capital argues that increased freedoms combined with strong humanist values are the way that we will transition from the Industrial Age to the Knowledge Age.
+Though I am profoundly optimistic about the ultimate potential for human progress, I am pessimistic about how we will get there.
+We seem intent on clinging to the Industrial Age at all cost, which increases the likelihood of violent change.
+My hope is that in writing this book I can in some small way help to move us forward peacefully.